OPPOSE: SB1302 – Identical Citizens and Noncitizen Drivers Licenses

 OPPOSE: HB2495 – Firefighter and EMS Collective Bargaining

-STATUS: This bill will be voted on in the Labor and Commerce Subcommittee 2 TODAY, 1/30, 30 minutes after adjournment of the House in House Committee Room A – 008.
+STATUS: This bill previously passed in the House and will be voted on in the Senate Commerce and Labor Committee TODAY, 2/10, 15 minutes after adjournment of the Senate floor in Senate Room A.

 This bill authorizes collective bargaining rights for firefighters and emergency medical services providers in Virginia.
 The legislation creates a Fire Service Cooperation Board to oversee labor relations, establishes procedures for union elections and dispute resolution, and provides binding arbitration for unresolved contract negotiations.
 Effective January 1, 2026.

-STATUS: This bill PASSED the Senate Finance and Appropriations Committee and will head to the Senate Floor.
+STATUS: This bill was passed in the Senate Education and Health Committee and will now be sent to the Senate floor.